PeterZerlauth/Tc3_UnitTest/README.md

 A easy to use unit testing framework
 Outputs will be stored in standard JUNIT xml file format

+* Lightweitht
+* Repeatable
+* Easy to Use
+* CI/CD pipeline integratable
+* Remote start
+* runs also on Cx

 ### Example
 ```pascal
 // Run